Why Women’s Carpentry?

 Enjoy our beautiful outdoor woodshop near Asheville, NC

 The Women’s Basic Carpentry class “woodshop” is one of the lovely Wild Abundance campuses.
 During the class, we work in several covered areas amidst gorgeous mountain views, native plants, and a bustling land-based living school.
 There, students can use tools and work on projects with fresh air and direct connection to the natural elements.
-As a result, many folks who come to learn carpentry also get excited about the other things we do here, like permaculture and gardening.
-Additionally, getting to learn and work in this simple, outdoor woodshop can be very inspiring; you don’t need a fancy, dedicated space in order to use tools and build beautiful things!
+Getting to learn and work in this simple, outdoor woodshop can be very inspiring; you don’t need a fancy, dedicated space in order to use tools and build beautiful things!
 Please note: class happens mostly outdoors (under cover), rain or shine, whatever the temperature.

 You’re just a weekend woodworking class away from building your ideas into reality